Boiico/Feul.Node/README.md

 fuelup default
 ```

-#Go to the Alchemy website and create an account.
+ℹ️ #Go to the Alchemy website and create an account.
 Then, in the Apps section, click on Create new app.
 In the Chain section, select Ethereum, and in the Network section, select Sepolia.
 Enter a name and description, and finally, click on Create app.
 Now, save the three sections from the API Key section: API Key, HTTPS, and WebSocket.

 ✅  Step 11 📍